murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 1. A lot of things in bioinformatics can be seen in terms of **signal to noise ratio**.
 Filtering your variants can be seen as maximising your signal (true genotypes) while reducing your noise (erroneous SNPs, missing data).

 2. **Think of your questions**.
 Some applications are sensitive to data filtering, some are less sensitive.
 Some applications are sensitive to some things but not others.
-They might be sensitive to missing data but not the absence rare variants.
+They might be sensitive to missing data but not the absence of rare variants.
 In general, read the literature and look at their SNP filtering.

 3. *Don't lose too much time hunting the perfect dataset, try creating one that can answer your question.* I often see people that try optimising every single step of the pipeline before seeing any of the biological outputs.
 I find it is often easier to go through the whole pipeline with reasonable guesses on the parameters to see if it can answer your questions before going back if needed and adapting it.
 If you then need to go back, you'll be a lot more fluent with the program anyway, saving yourself a lot of time.